Tutorial

 Create ghost loading cards in Phoenix LiveView

-Unless you already didn't know, when a LieView component is mounted on a page, it runs the mount/2 function twice.
-One when the page is rendered from the initial request, and one one when the socket is connected.
-So if you have data that is slow or resource heavy to load, you should consider to wait until the socket is connected so the intial load is not in vein.
+Unless you already didn’t know, when a LiveView component is mounted on a page, it runs the mount/3 function twice.
+Once when the page is rendered from the initial request, and once when the socket is connected.
+So if you have data that is slow or resource heavy to load, you should consider waiting until the socket is connected so the initial load is not in vain.

 A popular approach is to use ghost cards.
-A ghost gard is a loading placeholder that looks similar to the content that you try to load in but without actual data.
+A ghost card is a loading placeholder that looks similar to the content that you try to load in but without actual data.

 And you can test this by inserting a sleep in your code.
 For example a 3 seconds sleep is :timer.sleep(3000)